North Central men’s basketball rises to No. 1 in Division III rankings

 ‘‘La Crosse brings bigger size.
 They’re more physical, the typical Wisconsin state-school kind of play.’’

-North Central handed Ramapo its first loss behind 17 points and 12 rebounds by Landon Gamble and 15 points by Derek Raridon.
+North Central handed Ramapo its first loss behind 17 points and 12 rebounds by Landon Gamble and 15 points from Derek Raridon.
 Against La Crosse, Aaron Tiknis scored 20 points, Raridon 19 and Gamble 18.

 The Cardinals focused on taking care of business at a venue filled with potential distractions.
 The teams stayed at South Point, a full-service casino/resort and a favorite of Las Vegas locals.
 Its 4,600-seat arena is used for shows and sporting events.